peterheard01/logic-room/_posts/the-pitfalls-of-continuous-integration-and-deployment-article/2017-01-12-the-pitfalls-in-continuous-integration-and-continuous-deployment.md

 As we saw in our goals, the first objective of CI and CD is to get a high quality output.
 In order to do that (and as we discovered in Pitfall 2) we need to have automated testing.
 The ability for a developer to continuously change code without the fear of breaking it is one of the most important things that developers should be in the position to do.
 Automated testing allows this and fast automated testing promotes this!

-In order to write tests; we need to be able to accurately set a system up in a consistent fashion every time we execute the test.
+In order to write tests; we need to be able to accurately set a system up in a consistent fashion every time we execute the tests.
 This means taking any moving variables out of the equation.
 Specificially what we want to do is 'lock' our test data.
 In large systems this is hard because the test data needs to be represented somehow.
 We already saw that it is not a good idea to use the database directly to store this test data ( it is too slow and complex to write reset scripts).
 The next best thing is to use our abstraction layers (from pitfall 2) and pass test data into the right parts of our CI/CD pipeline.

 In order to make sure our tests don't give us false positives (from dealing with incorrect data) we need to make sure that the test data is kept up-to-date.
-In order to know when our test data becomes invalid we can either create some sort of automated script to produce it (which might be too costly/difficult) or we can be diligent and keep on top of it.
+In order to know when our test data becomes invalid we can either create some sort of automated script to produce it (which might be too costly/difficult) or we can be diligent and maintain it.
 In order to facilitate the process of keeping test data up-to-date it is wise to keep all the test data in one place.
 This can be a as simple as having a folder where it is kept in your source control repository.
-In most of the projects we have done recently we stick to a rule and we keep it in a folder called ``/stubs.
+In most of the projects we have done recently we stick to a rule and we keep it in a folder called ```/stubs```.
 Every release, someone who understands the data architecture should give all the files in this folder the 'once over' and try and understand if any changes have been made to the schema.
 If they have these stubs should be updated.
 That way your CI/CD system will flag any errors before deployment.

 ![Image of example test data](images/3_image.png "Image of example test data")
 > Some test data in one of our projects